kryzp/magpie/README.md

 I recently bought Real Time Rendering, so it's time to make the investment worth it, I guess.

+TODO:
+- fix command buffer not working on shader buffer resize
+- remove global descriptor set builder / cache etc
+- merge shader buffer and shader parameters?
+- endSingleTimeCommands should not have to vkQueueWaitIdle every time
+- implement a render graph system!

 immediate todo:
 - merge ShaderParameters into ShaderBuffer someway
 - use multiple descriptor sets for different update frequencies, i.e: per frame, per instance, etc...